lolrobbe2/lolrobbe2/website/_projects/lua-dap.markdown

 </p>
 {% endraw %}

-While devoloping a couple features for [Premake5](https://github.com/premake/premake-core) i kept hitting a major hurdle, wich was the fact that there was no modern up-to-date debugger for usage during active development, except [mobdebug](https://github.com/pkulchenko/MobDebug) wich can be considered deprecated as there has been no active development been done.
+While developing a couple features for [Premake5](https://github.com/premake/premake-core) i kept hitting a major hurdle, wich was the fact that there was no modern up-to-date debugger for usage during active development, except [mobdebug](https://github.com/pkulchenko/MobDebug) wich can be considered deprecated as there has been no active development been done.

 You also had to use a special IDE for debugging, wich was not really straight forward in usage.